hackclub/hackclub/workshops/full-stack_todo_app/README.md

 ---
 name: 'Todo App'
-description: 'Create a full-stack Todo app using React and Firebase'
+description: 'Create a full-stack To-do App using React and Firebase'
 author: '@giridhar7632'
 img: 'https://cloud-2nf3f60u4.vercel.app/0todo_app.png'
 ---

 # Todo App

-The combination of React and Firebase can move web applications to the whole next level.
-In this workshop, you will create an awesome full-stack Todo app using React for front-end and Firebase real-time database as back-end.
+The combination of React and Firebase can move web applications to a whole new level.
+In this workshop, you will create an awesome full-stack To-do App using React for front-end and Firebase real-time database as back-end.
 By the end of this workshop, you will learn about Forms in React and implementing CRUD operations using Firebase.

 We are going to build something similar to this. 👇